Nepali Weather

 Monsoon (June to August)

-If you want to escape the high-season crowd, then Nepal monsoon season is ideal for you.
+If you want to escape the high-season crowd, then Nepal's monsoon season is ideal for you.
 However, the weather conditions during this season can be challenging.
-You should expect heavy precipitation, and stay alert as the risk of landslides and route closures are at an all-time high.
+You should expect heavy precipitation and stay alert, as the risk of landslides and route closures are at an all-time high.

-With this information, you can navigate Nepal’s weather and plan an unforgettable adventure across the country.
+With this information, you can deal with Nepal's weather and plan an amazing trip across the nation.